spread-ai/docs-comments/docs/module-4/understanding-graphql-mutations.md

      <figcaption>Mutation values in the Variables window</figcaption>
 </figure>

 Remember that any fields that have an exclamation point in the SDL reference are required fields, so you need to supply a value for them when performing a mutation.
-In this case the ID field is required to create a new software module.
+In this case the ID field is required to create a new feature variant.

-!!! abstract "Task 1: Check that the software module has been created"

-     Check that the software module has been created by making a query to find all software modules.

 <?quiz?>
 question: What is the command to make changes to a GraphQL database?